Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Winnipeg and Winnipeg.
+To all the kids in Calgary and New York.

 I'm losing my edge.